oleksiy5/parallel/README.md

 example: [2-Program_deadloc_sln1.cs](https://raw.githubusercontent.com/oleksiy5/parallel/main/deadlock_and_sln-v2/2-Program_deadloc_sln1.cs)

 ### [avoid nested lock]

 example: [2.2-Program_no_nested.cs](https://raw.githubusercontent.com/oleksiy5/parallel/main/deadlock_and_sln-v2/2.2-Program_no_nested.cs)

 ### [atomic operations]

-An "_atomic operation_" refers to an indivisible and uninterruptible action in computer programming.
+An "atomic operation" refers to an indivisible and uninterruptible action in computer programming.
 It is an operation that is guaranteed to complete without being interfered with by other operations or threads.
 In other words, during an atomic operation, no other process or thread can observe an intermediate or incomplete state of the operation.

 Atomic operations are crucial in multithreaded and concurrent programming environments, where multiple threads or processes can access shared resources concurrently.
 C# provide classes and methods (such as the Interlocked class) that encapsulate these low-level atomic operations and make them easier to use.